fabioCollini/DaggerMock/README.md

 Dagger Android is supported with some limitations:

  - JVM tests are not supported, DaggerMock can be used only in Espresso tests
- - objects defined in subcomponent/dependent component cannot be replaces, DaggerMock works only for objects defined in application component
+ - objects defined in subcomponent/dependent component cannot be replaced, DaggerMock works only for objects defined in application component
  - application must be set manually using `customizeBuilder` method:

 ###### Java